Comet tail: Structure of the ion tail

-The observation of antitails contributed significantly to the discovery of solar wind.
-The ion tail is the result of ultraviolet radiation ejecting electrons off particles in the coma.
-Once the particles have been ionised, they form a plasma which in turn induces a magnetosphere around the comet.
-The comet and its induced magnetic field form an obstacle to outward flowing solar wind particles.
+The structure of the ion tail is the result of complex interactions between the Sun and the comet.
+Ultraviolet radiation ionize molecules in the coma, forming plasma which in turn induces a magnetosphere around the comet.
+The comet and its induced magnetic field form an obstacle to solar wind particles.
 The comet is supersonic relative to the solar wind, so a bow shock is formed upstream of the comet (i.e. facing the Sun), in the flow direction of the solar wind.
 In this bow shock, large concentrations of cometary ions (called "pick-up ions") congregate and act to "load" the solar magnetic field with plasma.
 The field lines "drape" around the comet forming the ion tail.
-(This is similar to the formation of planetary magnetospheres.)